Communications

 Integrating COVID-19 into Health Promotion and Non-Health Activities

 As the pandemic reaches three years, the public has wearied of COVID-19 and may not feel motivated to engage with important health messaging.
 At the same time, without proper precautions COVID-19 can still cause significant illness and even death.
 To continue engaging people, the International Rescue Committee (IRC) has adapted its approach to discussing COVID-19 with clients by mainstreaming the conversation and inserting it into contextually appropriate conversation entry points.
+While this resource was originally developed for COVID-19, the methods and approach described could easily be applied to other circumstances.

 Learn More >>